 Watch the video to see that the crossing for cycles has a loop to detect approaching cycles (as well as a button "just in case"), has relatively short timing allowing cyclists to cross quickly and goes past cycle parking for a bus stop.

 The main driving route to the city is less direct than the route for bikes and buses.

 Note that while we show a crossing here that cyclists have to stop for, this is the only place that cyclists lose priority in about 5 km to the centre of the city.
 Drivers have many more sets of lights, roundabouts etc. to stop at than just the one.

-Two fathers cycling with children on their bicycles pass on an Assen cycle path.
+Two fathers cycling with children who are riding their own bicycles pass each other on an Assen cycle path.
 Cycling is a family activity here.
 It is quite common to see fathers having rides just for pleasure with small children, or taking them to events by bike.

 Note that the path is straight, wide, smooth and has no junctions for over a kilometre.
 It has lights, a separate pavement for pedestrians and is a very pleasant and safe place to cycle.
 This is merely a secondary route into the city, which is why it is just a 3 metre wide cycle path (+2 metre pedestrian path).
 However, it is still a very efficient route, taking the cyclist directly to the city centre while avoiding traffic.

 There are many tunnels to avoid main roads in Assen.
 This one allows cyclists to ride directly from a housing area on one side of the road to a major employment area on the other without having to take a detour and stop for traffic lights as you would if you were to try to drive this route.

 This tunnel was built several years ago.
 Current standards would not allow it in this form as the blind corner means you cannot see cyclists coming in the opposite direction, and the bend reduces social safety as you can't see who or what is in the tunnel.
 Newly designed tunnels are straight.